kh14762/chiral-impulse/README.md

 # chiral-impulse
 economic co-operative game

   You are a group composed of founders, scientists, & sojourners attempting to bring economic prosperity to your country & allies.
-Adorned with an array of coats & hats, You must collaborate to build the most cost efficient industrial complex.
+Adorned with an array of coats, arms, & hats, You must collaborate to build the most cost efficient industrial complex.
 Each Player has a specific role or conformation that is chiral to the other players in mathematical weight.
-Some players are fit to explore a vast cosmic sea, diving for treasures and artifacts in a harsh and unforgiving environment while others are suited to manage the root domain or interlace networks.
+Some players are fit to explore a vast cosmic sea, diving for treasures and artifacts in a harsh and unforgiving environment while others are suited to manage the home domain or interlace networks.

+  There are 3 main types of domains or tesseracts.

+## home
+  A large domain of untapped potential that rewards macro-stragetic insight.
+## transport
+  A more narrow domain that utilizes a permeable transport membrane & a network of tethers. rewards those who can bridge the gap bewteen tactics & stragety.
+## fontier
+ A small yet complex domain that rewards tactical decisions.